Recovering nice guy. Seeker. Sensitive Rebel.

 Beyond the Credentials

 Yes, I'm a licensed Marriage & Family Therapist (#MFC43212) in California.
 Yes, I have the degrees and certifications and tools and all that.
-What matters more, I think, is this: I've been where you are.
-I've felt the weight of being both too much and yet not enough.
-I've lost myself in the adaptation and found my way back.
+Beyond that, though, I've been where you are.
+I've felt the weight of being both 'too much' and yet not enough.
+I've lost myself in adapting, avoiding, and overthinking.
+But, I've also found my way back.

-These days, you'll find me in shorts whenever possible, fizzy drink in hand and music in the background, helping my clients turn their uniqueness into their power.
+These days, you'll find me in shorts whenever possible, fizzy drink in hand and music in the background, helping my clients to find and embrace their strength without losing their heart.

 If you're tired of adapting, exhausted from performing, and ready to find your way back to yourself, let's talk.
 You can drop me a note or schedule a consultation, whichever you'd prefer.